Lacrymology/states/graylog2/server/doc/pillar.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 REST API listen URI.
 Must be reachable by other
-:doc:`/graylog2/server/doc/index` nodes if you run a cluster.
+:doc:`index` nodes if you run a cluster.

 Default: ``http://127.0.0.1:12900``.